 MS in Human Nutrition

-Typically, the MS Program takes one year to complete, including a summer semester.
+The MS Program is typically completed in one year, including a summer semester.
 However, part-time program options are available for students who prefer a more flexible schedule.
+View our curriculum and coursework.